-A graduate of the Virginia-Maryland Regional College of Veterinary Medicine (VMRCVM), Dr. Watts also holds a degree in Animal Sciences from the University of Maryland and a graduate certificate from Purdue University.
+Dr. Watts’ passion for animals started when he was young.
+He grew up listening to his great-grandfather’s stories of being a veterinarian and wanted to grow up and be a veterinarian himself.
+One of his biggest achievements is starting CCVC and building a state of the art practice facility in order to bring his vision of high quality veterinary care and exceptional client service to Culpeper County.
+He is a graduate of the Virginia-Maryland Regional College of Veterinary Medicine (VMRCVM), Dr. Watts also holds a degree in Animal Sciences from the University of Maryland and a graduate certificate from Purdue University.
 Prior to opening his own practice, Dr. Watts served as director of Centreville Animal Hospital, a six-doctor practice in Northern Virginia.
 Dr. Watts has served as an adjunct professor of the Northern Virginia Community College, a committee chairperson for the Virginia Veterinary Medical Association, President of the VMRCVM Alumni Society, and a mentor for veterinary students.
 An award winning veterinarian, Dr. Watts is widely recognized in the veterinary community of both Virginia and Maryland.
-He lives in Culpeper with his wife, three daughters, two cats, two dogs, a pony, a snake, a rat, and a guinea pig.
 His weekly newspaper column can be read in the Culpeper Star-Exponent and Culpeper News every Sunday.

 Betty Myers, D.V.M.

-Dr. Myers grew up surrounded by animals.
-Her early love of horses blossomed into countless hours spent rising through Pony Club and competing in dressage and eventing.
+Dr. Myers grew up surrounded by her best friends – her animals.
+Her early love of horses blossomed into countless hours spent rising through Pony Club and competing in dressage and eventing with her first horse Cinnamon.
 Her study of horses included in-depth first aid, which was what led her to a love of veterinary medicine.
 Dr. Myers attended Davidson College where she graduated with a degree in Fine Art and the courses necessary to apply for veterinary school.
 She earned her Doctor of Veterinary Medicine degree from the Virginia-Maryland College of Veterinary Medicine in 2001, one year behind Dr. Watts.
 Before joining CCVC, Dr. Myers had extensive practice experience in Ruckersville, Culpeper, Sperryville, and Middleburg.
 Many of her loyal clients have followed her to our practice.
-Dr. Myers has clinical interests in surgery and accupuncture.
+Dr. Myers has clinical interests in surgery, accupuncture, the growing knowledge about cats and their specific needs, and senior animal care.
 She is also adept at integrating herbal and nutritional therapies into her patients’ treatment.
-Dr. Myers is a long-time resident of Rappahannock County, and enjoys hiking, gardening, writing, weight-lifting and martial arts in her free time.
+Dr. Myers is a long-time resident of Rappahannock County and enjoys hiking, gardening, writing, weight-lifting and martial arts in her free time.
 She delights in her family of 4 rescued cats and 2 beautiful yellow labs.

 Tosha Starke, DVM